EnSoftCorp/loop-comprehension-toolbox/install.md

 ## Changelog

 ### 3.3.8
-- New Loop Catalog View with more Features
+- New Loop Catalog View with more Features, Filter View is now obsolete
 - Performance Improvements

 ### 3.1.0